 The menu represents many of India’s regional cuisines including those from the family’s native Southern India, such as dosa and masala dosa — a long, thin crepe made from fermented lentil and rice flours, served with a side of sambar (lentil and vegetable soup and coconut chutney), designed to be dipped.
 Another Southern India favorite is hyderabadi bagara baigan, a curry made from ground peanut, coconut and sesame and simmered Indian eggplants.
 Most of the menu is vegetarian, although there are a few meat dishes for carnivores.

 Pick up your takeout and drive 1.5 miles uphill to the Astoria Column, where the giant grassy lawn offers picnic tables as well as panoramic views of the city, the forest landscape and beyond.
-There’s a $5 charge for a pass to park at the Column, which is good for one year.
+There’s a $5 charge for a pass to park at the Column, which is good for one year, which is well worth the investment to keep coming back.

 Mexican With River Views in Grants Pass